Strategies for Recruiting Faculty and Academic Staff

 • State that the Kansas City metropolitan area and its amenities are within a short traveling distance.

-• Ensure that job qualifications are clear, specific and flexible.
+• Ensure that job qualifications are clear and specific.

 • Assemble a packet to send to each candidate prior to the campus visit.